- 1 Add a call to action to your Glance Screen Share solution

 Glance Screen Share allows customers and agents to see the same thing and collaborate in real time, instantly reducing frustration, increasing clarity, and building confidence.

-The Glance Screen Share Architecture and Security Guide provides an overview of Glance Screen Share’s architecture, user experience, connection methods and security features.
+The below Glance Screen Share Architecture and Security Guide provides an overview of Glance Screen Share’s architecture, user experience, connection methods and security features.
 It is written for technical experts responsible for the privacy and security of their company’s and customers’ networks and data.

 Every business communication tool can present security risks.
 Understanding a tool’s technical design, capabilities and preferred use cases lets the company craft the guidelines it needs to harvest productivity benefits without compromising security.